dlang-tour/core/public/content/en/basics.md

     p.doStuff(); // call do_stuff
     p.privateStuff(); // forbidden

-If a member function is declared with `const` it won't be allowed to modify any of its members.
+If a member function is declared with `const`, it won't be allowed to modify any of its members.
 This is enforced by the compiler.
+Making a member function `const` makes it callable on any `const` or `immutable` object, but also helps callers reason about the code by offering a guarantee that the member function will never change the state of the object.

-If a member function is declared as `static` if will be callable without an instantiated object e.g. `Person.myStatic()` but isn't allowed to access any non-`static` members.
+If a member function is declared as `static`, it will be callable without an instantiated object e.g. `Person.myStatic()` but isn't allowed to access any non-`static` members.
+Use a `static` member function when you want to work with all instances of a given `struct`, rather than with one instance in particular, or when the member function must be usable by callers that don't have an instance available.
+For example, a function that asked how many instances existed would probably be `static`.

 Note that a `struct` can't inherit from another `struct`.
-Hierachies of types can only be built using classes which we will see in a future section.
+Hierachies of types can only be built using classes, which we will see in a future section.

 ### Exercise